mmish321/GridWorld/answers.md

 # Part 5

 ## Set 10
-1. The isValid method is specified in the Grid<E> interface and the AbstractGrid, BoundedGrid, and UnboundedGrid all implement the isValid method.
+1. The isValid method is specified in the Grid<E> interface and BoundedGrid, and UnboundedGrid all implement the isValid method.
-2. All of the methods besides toString() call the isValid method, toString() does not need to call isValid because it doesn't need to check if a location is valid or not to convert it into a string.
+2. All of the methods besides toString() call the isValid method whether directly or indirectly because they can also use methods within methods and at least one of those methods will use the isValid() method, toString() does not need to call isValid because it doesn't need to check if a location is valid or not to convert it into a string.
 3. getOccupiedAdjacentLocations() and get()  is called in the getNeighbors.
 The abstract class implements this method.
 4. It has to include this placeholder method so it doesn't break if the get method returns a null object and process that object.
+Basically if there is a null, it will return that location as empty and is added to the test.
+You  must pass in the object at that certain location.
-5. This would change the spaces that it will check, there will less spaces to check as it only checks the spaces (forward,back,left,and right)
+5. This would change the spaces that it will check, there will less spaces to check as it only checks the spaces (forward,back,left,and right) instead of 8 directions

 ## Set 11
 1. You cannot create a BoundedGrid that has 0 columns and 0 rows because it throws an IllegalArgumentException Error.